No Fees Unless We Win 206-919-3215

 Statute of Limitations

 Each state possesses a statute of limitations that determines how long you have to file a personal injury complaint.
-In Washington state, this limit is three years.
-Mediation also comes with a statute of limitations: one year.
-This dictates that a claimant attend mediation within one year from the date they filed their claim.
+In Washington state, this limit is three years from the date of injury.
+Mediation is also an option in medical negligence cases.
+A claimant can formally request mediation, in good faith, and extend the statute of limitations by one year; however, service of the request for mediation must be done carefully and correctly.
 If a minor wishes to file a medical malpractice lawsuit, they can do so within one year after their 18th birthday.

 Medical malpractice cases require professional consult to prevent any hitches in the claims process.
 Making one small mistake can result in the dismissal in your case.
 Find a skilled and local Seattle personal injury attorney and they will educate you on the ins and outs of medical malpractice lawsuits.